WordsOut poems by Godfrey

 readers or hearers), and which is to be treated metaphorically.

 particular and central issue.
-If the bible is God's comprehensive account of
+If the bible is the god's

 the Flood happen, but if the Bible is his inspired and authorized word,

-dinosaurs and that God really did change the natural physical laws of the
+dinosaurs and that the god really did change the natural physical laws of

 entire universe to "stop the sun" and give Joshua an hour more